Make Mother's Day extra special with these tech gifts

 2. Winstion iPhone Stand Charging Dock ($16.99; amazon.com)

-If you video chat with mom to stay in touch, this is the charging stand she needs.
+If you video chat with mom, this is the charging stand she needs.
 That way, she can keep up the conversation without having to strain to hold her phone at face level.

 3. The Google Home Mini ($49.99; target.com)